-At DCAF, we view good security governance as central to achieving the sustainable development goals, and preventing the outbreak and re-occurrence of conflict
+At DCAF , we consider good security governance as central to achieving the Sustainable Development Goals and preventing the outbreak and reoccurrence of conflict

-DCAF is one of the world’s leading centres of excellence for security sector governance (SSG) and security sector reform (SSR).
-Headquartered in Geneva, DCAF works in over 75 countries worldwide to support good governance of the security sector, based on the rule of law and respect for human rights.
+DCAF is a leading world centre of excellence for security sector governance and security sector reform (SSG/R).
+Headquartered in Geneva, DCAF works in more than 75 countries to support good governance of the security sector, based on the rule of law and respect for human rights.

-The ultimate goal of this work is to make states and people safer.
+The goal of this work is to make states and people safer.

-Throughout our work we are guided by the principles of impartiality, local ownership, inclusive participation and gender equality.
-These principles not only guide our programmes, and engagement with national partners but also how we work as an organisation.
+Throughout our work we adhere to the principles of impartiality, local ownership, inclusive participation and gender equality.
+These principles not only guide our programmes and engagement with national partners but also how we work as an organization.

 What does DCAF do?